🇲🇾 Malaysia

 Additional benefit Cooperative dividend on share capital BSN savings/current account integration

-Bottom line: BSN's advertised rate is lower.
-But Bank Rakyat has a decades-long reputation as the civil servant cooperative — many government employees are already Bank Rakyat members and find the relationship-based lending process smoother.
+Bottom line: BSN's headline rate is 0.32% lower.
+But Bank Rakyat has a decades-long reputation as the civil servant cooperative — many government employees are already members and the annual share-capital dividend can offset part of the rate gap over a 10-year loan.
+Pensioners (pesara) can only borrow from Bank Rakyat, not BSN.
 Apply to both and take the better offer.

 Bank Rakyat Personal Loan: Pros and Cons